axonivy-market/keycloak-connector/keycloak-connector-product/README.md

 # Keycloak Connector
-Keycloak connector is an integrated solution that extends Keycloak’s capabilities, streamlining user registration and identity management.
-It allows users to register on your platform, automatically creating corresponding user accounts in Keycloak for centralized management.
-The product also provides robust API support, enabling seamless interactions with Keycloak for tasks such as user management, role assignments, and session handling.
-Additionally, you can customize and modify the Keycloak login theme to ensure a cohesive, branded user experience.
+The Keycloak Connector extends the functionality of the existing Keycloak integration in Axon Ivy.

+It enables use cases such as the approval of users who are initially created in Axon Ivy and then stored in Keycloak.
+The initial user registration takes place in Axon Ivy, and corresponding user accounts are automatically created in Keycloak.

+The product also supports interaction with Keycloak for use cases such as role assignments and session management.

+Additionally, the Keycloak login theme can be customized and modified to ensure a consistent and branded user experience.

 ## Demo